Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/aggregated-data-analytics.md

 There are two ways to aggregate data.
 The simple approach without using aggregation extension provides just the count of data.
 The more advanced approach performs aggregations available via the aggregation extensions.

-In this topic, the basic root URL is constructed as:
+Use the following basic root URL as a prefix for all the examples provided in this topic.

 ```
 https://{account}.analytics.visualstudio.com/_odata/v1.0